 However, be warned that they are highly competitive and a real job will only go to the absolute strongest person in the program.
 It’s time to show off your best qualities!

-The best thing to do is to start thinking about what branch of investment banking you wold like to work in as early as possible.
+The best thing to do is to start thinking about what branch of investment banking you would like to work in as early as possible.

-The top investment banking firms in the world are also known as bulge bracket investment banking companies.
+The top investment banking firms in the world are also known as bulge-bracket investment banking companies.
 Here they are.

 Read about how investment firms work.

 Education?
 Check.
 Internship?
 Check.
 Networking?
 Check.
 What else do I need?

 Where to start, really?
 Here is a list of some of the investment banking skills you will need to develop and use as an investment banker.